UPPS 04.04.53 - Honors and Benefits for Retired Faculty and Staff

 University Advancement, with support from the Human Resources office, will coordinate the provision of benefits described below.

-Benefits provided to those persons who have retired from faculty, staff, or administrative positions include:
+Benefits provided to those persons who have retired from faculty or staff positions include:

-Restricted Parking Permit - If fully retired, a complimentary restricted parking decal is available through Parking Services.
-If employed on a modified or phased retirement basis or as a part-time or full-time employee, a restricted parking decal at the same rate as full-time faculty and staff is available through Parking Services.
-Retirees may retain a reserved space with the approval of the assistant director of Parking Services.
-The annual cost of the reserved space to the retiree will be the current rate charged to full-time faculty and staff;
+* Restricted Parking Permit – If retired, a complimentary restricted parking decal is available through Parking Services.
+If a retiree returns to work, they may continue to use the free permit or obtain a free permit.
+Retirees may retain a reserved space with the approval of the associate director of Parking Services; however, the annual cost of the reserved space to the retiree will be the current reserved rate charged to full-time faculty and staff;

-Fine Arts Events - upon request, two complimentary tickets per event, upon payment of a ticket processing fee; Encore Series and fundraisers excluded.
+* Fine Arts Events – upon request, two complimentary tickets per event, upon payment of a ticket processing fee; University Arts Series and fundraisers excluded.
 Black-out dates for theatre apply;

-Faculty Office Space - an office and appropriate secretarial support in the department from which the faculty member retired, when available (with availability determined by the specific department, subject to approval of the department chair or school director and the college dean);
+* Faculty Office Space – an office and appropriate administrative support in the department from which the faculty member retired, when available (with availability determined by the specific department, subject to approval of the department chair or school director and the college dean);

 University Bookstore – discounts from the University Bookstore on certain purchases at the same rate as full-time faculty and staff;